Discover Africa on the Put Foot Rally

 Although this rally leads you through 7 countries in only 17 days, there is no need to rush!
 Enjoy!

 This rally is not a race!
-There is no price money involved, so take the time to enjoy the stunning flora and fauna to the max.
+There is no prize money involved, so take the time to enjoy the stunning flora and fauna to the max.
 What you do between start and finish is your choice.

 Lancia Beta Top Gear